twggn/converge/README.md

-# Geek Night Gurgaon
+# Converge NCR

-an open forum for geeks to connect, discuss &amp; learn latest ideas, technologies and trends in software development
+Converge aims to provide an interactive platform for Business Analysts, Project Managers and Product Managers to connect, share experiences and learn.

 # Development